6. Registered Enterprises

 The estimate of registered enterprises is based on a snapshot of the IDBR taken in March of each year (prior to 2005 the November snapshot was used).
 A Scottish extract provides a count of the IDBR enterprises that were “live” at the snapshot date.
 However, due to the time lags that often occur in recording de-registrations, an enterprise which had ceased trading by March but had outstanding business with HMRC may still be included on the IDBR at the time the extract is taken.
 Whilst this introduces some error into the data, this lag impacts on each year so the extracts are consistent over time.

-All tables in the ‘Businesses in Scotland’ Publication (excluding Table A and Table 4) focus on the private sector - that is companies, sole proprietors, partnerships, public corporations/nationalised bodies and not for profit organisations - and exclude central and local government.
+All tables in the ‘Businesses in Scotland’ Publication (excluding Table A, Table 4 and Table 12) focus on the private sector - that is companies, sole proprietors, partnerships, public corporations/nationalised bodies and not for profit organisations - and exclude central and local government.
 This differs from the ONS publication “UK Business: Activity, Size and Location” which includes the public sector.
 Further information about other sources of business information is available in the information note UK Business Data Sources.

 The Business Register and Employment Survey (BRES) replaced and integrated the BRS and ABI/1 in 2009.
 For businesses that are surveyed by BRES, the regional and local estimates of employment are more accurate because, rather than producing data by an apportionment model, they are obtained directly from data reported at site level.
 Employment data is now updated on the IDBR on a monthly basis rather than annually, as updates are made as completed surveys are returned.
 This means that, at any point in time, employment data on the IDBR will be as accurate and up to date as possible, based on the survey returns that have been received at that time.